summerolmstead/summerolmstead.github.io/README.md

 This is a personal passion project which I decided to make mainly to be another form of my own personal resume.
+I always enjoy creating new things and what better way than to showcase some of my skills in a way that is my own creative vision!
 I hope you enjoy browsing! :)